AtharshKrishnamoorthy/Data-Horizon/README.md

   - ⌨️ Type your questions
   - 🖼️ Send images with text (it'll read them!)
   - 🎤 Send voice messages
-- 🧠 **Smart Memory**: Remembers your conversation for better follow-ups
+- 🧠 **Smart Memory**: Remembers your conversation for better follow-ups.
+Maintains  a session history for each user.
-- 🎯 **RAG Pipeline**: Uses fancy vector magic for accurate answers
+- 🎯 **RAG Pipeline**: Utilizes RAG Architecture to retrieve the relevant info from the Vector DB and answer.
 - 📱 **Easy Telegram Access**: Chat with your database like you're texting a friend
-- 📊 **Performance Tracking**: Keeps an eye on how things are running with Opik
+- 📊 **Performance Tracking**: You can track the Logs and traces of the chatbot through opik.

 ## 🛠️ Tech Stack